Cerebellar Disorders

 Hereditary ataxias may be autosomal recessive or autosomal dominant.
 Autosomal recessive ataxias include Friedreich ataxia (the most prevalent), ataxia-telangiectasia, abetalipoproteinemia, ataxia with isolated vitamin E deficiency, and cerebrotendinous xanthomatosis.

 Spinocerebellar ataxias (SCAs) are the main autosomal dominant ataxias.
-Classification of these ataxias has been revised many times recently as knowledge about genetics increases (4).
-Currently, at least 48 different gene loci are recognized; about 10 involve expanded DNA sequence repeats.
+Classification of these ataxias has been revised with advances in genetic evaluation (4).
+Currently, at least 48 different gene loci are recognized; approximately 10 involve expanded DNA sequence repeats.
 Some involve a repetition of the DNA sequence CAG that codes for the amino acid glutamine, similar to that in Huntington disease.

 SCA type 3, formerly known as Machado-Joseph disease, may be the most common dominantly inherited SCA worldwide.
 Symptoms include ataxia, parkinsonism, and possibly dystonia, facial twitching, ophthalmoplegia, and bulging eyes.